Healthdirect Free Australian health advice you can count on.

 How is heel pain diagnosed?

 Doctors, physiotherapists, and podiatrists can diagnose the cause of your heel pain.
-They will do this by talking to you and examining you.
+They will do this by asking you about your symptoms and examining you.

 Sometimes they will do: